Tribune Publishing, owner of major U.S. newspapers, to be acquired by hedge fund known for slashing newsroom jobs

 Heath Freeman is the hedge fund guy who says he wants to save local news.
 Somehow, no one’s buying it.

-Bainum is the chairman of Rockville-based Choice Hotels, the giant hotel franchise company with more than 6,900 properties worldwide.
+Bainum is the chairman of Rockville, Md.-based Choice Hotels, the giant hotel franchise company with more than 6,900 properties worldwide.
 The company was founded by his late father, Stewart W. Bainum Sr., but Bainum Jr. oversaw its rapid growth during the past 20 years.

-Bainum was also chairman and chief executive of Silver Spring-based nursing home operator Manor Care from 1987 to 1998 when it merged with another company, Health Care and Retirement Corp.
+Bainum was also chairman and chief executive of Silver Spring, Md.-based nursing home operator Manor Care from 1987 to 1998 when it merged with another company, Health Care and Retirement Corp.

 He was a candidate for governor in Maryland in 1994 and served in the state legislature from 1979 to 1987.